isaiahgm/Portfolio/README.md

 # Portfolio
-Contains a selective works and projects from school and work.
+Contains selective works and projects from school and work.